 The open records law allowing for one free hour "per request" does not necessarily mean "per contact."
-It is reasonable for a public entity to consider subject matter and timing when determining the location charge.
+It is reasonable for a public entity to consider

 N.D.A.G.
 2012-O-08 August 2, 2012, to North Dakota State University Research &